machine mastery

 Dial-In Process

-1. Start coarse, go finer: Begin at setting 8-9, work finer until you hit 25-30 second extraction
+1. Start coarse, work finer—I begin around setting 8-9 and work down until I hit that 25-30 second window

 Consistent Technique